-How can we grow a small church?
-In spite of the huge ministries and churches we see on television, the majority of churches in the United States have under one hundred members.
-The following tips apply to really small, struggling churches, as well as average size churches that have reached a plateau.
-Pastoring small churches can be a challenge, but there are a few simple things you can do to help your church grow.
+How do you grow a small church?
+Contrary to popular belief, the majority of churches in the United States have under one hundred members.
+Pastoring a small church can be a challenge, but there are a few simple things you can do to help your church grow.
+The following tips apply to small, struggling churches as well as average size churches that have reached a plateau.

 Be passionate.
 If we are going to grow our church, we must be passionate about the ministry.
 Those in the Bible who accomplished great things were passionate and committed men and women.
 Elijah was passionate and unafraid when he confronted Ahab, the king (1 Kings 17-19).
 As a result, he saw a nation touched by God’s power.
 Let’s be passionate men and women of God.
 Our ministry will be the better for it.